inchworksinc/assessment-azure-webhosting/README.md

-# Deploy a web application on Azure App Service
+# Deploy a web application on Azure
 Assessment exercise .
-Hosting your web application using Azure App Service
+Hosting your web application on azure

 ## Part I
 Imagine your organization is building a new corporate website.
 Their current site is running on a legacy on-premises server, setting up a new server requires new hardware, operating system, web-hosting stack, and maintance.
 The IT technical leadership wants to avoid all those challenges, and they are looking at options offered by Azure cloud for hosting their new website.